How hearing loss and heart disease are linked

 Exercise may help

-Although sensorineural hearing loss is permanent, you may be able to help preserve your remaining hearing by adopting a physician-approved fitness program that includes cardiovascular exercise.
+Although sensorineural hearing loss is permanent, you may be able to help preserve your remaining hearing by adopting a physician-approved fitness program that includes cardiovascular exercise, especially if you have obesity.

 A study by researchers at Miami University discovered a positive relationship between hearing acuity and cardiovascular exercise.
 The study followed 102 non-smoking volunteers from Indiana and Ohio ranging in age from 22-78, whose hearing was evaluated after riding a stationary bicycle.
 Researchers concluded those with higher cardiovascular fitness levels had better hearing, especially among those age 50 and older.